phil-hignight/example/sample_prompt.md

 ## Appendix A: the linter

-Copy everything inside the fence below, exactly as written, into a file named `checklist-lint.js` in the same folder as this document, unless that file is already there.
-See Step 0 at the top for how to use it.
+This fence holds the linter.
+Do not copy it by hand: Step 0 at the top gives a two-line `extract-lint.mjs` that writes it to `checklist-lint.js` byte for byte, and says how to use it.
+Copy the fence contents yourself only if that extraction fails, exactly as written and in a single write, into `checklist-lint.js` in the same folder as this document, unless that file is already there.
 It reads the rules from the hidden `lint-schema` comment near the top of this document, so do not remove that comment.

 ````javascript
 #!/usr/bin/env node